 Many clients often ask me the question “Do I need to learn Spanish when I move to Mexico?”.
-The answer is no, it’s not essential.
+The answer is ‘no’.
+It’s not essential.
 Indeed, many services are provided in English and other languages.
 However, not all agents at immigration will speak English and documentation is in Spanish.
 So, for immigration purposes, it is best to get help from a Spanish speaker.

 However, there are many reasons why it’s a good idea to learn Spanish when you move to Mexico.
 These are especially relevant if you intend to become a permanent resident or work there.
-To begin with, here are just five, as well as some tips to help you pick up the language.
+To begin with, here are just six, as well as some tips to help you pick up the language.

-Five reasons why you should learn some Spanish when you move to Mexico:
+Six reasons why you should learn some Spanish when you move to Mexico: